U.S. Energy Information Administration - EIA - Independent Statistics and Analysis

 Washington, DC 20005

 NEMS is computationally intensive and requires a memory address space of about 1.5 gigabytes.
-EIA is now running NEMS on 64-bit Windows PCs with the 64-bit Windows XP or the 64-bit Windows Server 2008.
-The EIA PCs running NEMS have 32 gigabytes of RAM to accommodate multiple runs simultaneously.
+EIA is now running NEMS on 64-bit Windows PCs with the 64-bit Windows Server 2008.
+The EIA servers running NEMS have 32 gigabytes of RAM to accommodate multiple runs simultaneously.

-Runs of NEMS take about than 4 hours on the EIA terminal servers purchased in 2010, but most scenarios are solved by making a series of complete runs, known as cycles, that are used to resolve convergence and foresight issues.
-Such multi-run scenarios may take about 12-24 hours to run.
-However, runs of some individual parts of NEMS, if run separately, such as the energy demand models, take only a few minutes.
-Output of a single run is about 9.5 gigabytes, but is compressed to about 2.7 gigabytes once the run finishes.
+Runs of NEMS take about 1-2 hours on the EIA terminal servers purchased in 2010, but most scenarios are solved by making a series of complete runs, known as cycles, that are used to resolve convergence and foresight issues.
+Such multi-run scenarios may take about 6-12 hours to run.
+Runs of some individual parts of NEMS, if run separately, such as the energy demand models, can take only a few minutes.
+Output of a single run is about 15 gigabytes, but is compressed to about 10 gigabytes once the run finishes.

 Brief instructions for compiling the code, setting up a run, and replicating the AEO reference case are included in a "readme.txt" file included with the archive.
 EIA does not have a budget to support the outside use of NEMS.